Splitting of the Breast: Psychology

-In the following scenes, Shinji receives compliments from Misato, and feels a wave of joy and pride after the praise.
+In the following scenes, Shinji receives compliments from Misato and feels a wave of joy and pride after the praise.
+According to Anime Feminist writers, he starts to internalize toxic masculinity after this.
 Asuka, who is characterized by a proud psychology and is accustomed to being admired, is furious at Shinji's reaction, which for her represents a defeat.
 She has complex feelings for Shinji and punches the locker in frustration.
 During the battle against Leliel, Asuka provokes Shinji, who is unusually courageous and decides to face the enemy alone, saying fighting is "a man's job".
 Shinji is defeated and absorbed into Leliel; he responds to Asuka's provocation by saying otehon misete yaru yo (お手本見せてやるよ) using the masculine and haughty directional suffix te yaru.
-In Japanese language, te yaru indicates one will do something for someone of lower status; using it requires a great deal of self-confidence and it is usually used only by men who have confidence in their superior social positions.
+In Japanese, te yaru indicates that one person will do something for someone of lower status; using it requires a great deal of self-confidence, and it is usually used only by men who have confidence in their superior social positions.
 After Shinji's defeat, Asuka publicly complains about him, provoking an immediate reaction from Rei Ayanami, who is usually cold and doesn't answer to Asuka's provocations.
+Rei looks Asuka directly in the eyes, something she rarely does; Evangelion Chronicle also noted that, up to this point, Rei has only interacted with Shinji and Gendo.
 In the last scene, however, Asuka secretly visits Shinji in the hospital; seeing Asuka's behavior, Shinji smiles.
+For Álvaro Arbonés, the scene carries a significant weight considering Rei's past cold behaviour and Asuka's inability to "act like an adult".